-Recent advances in robotics have started making itfeasible to deploy large numbers of inexpensive robots for tasks such as surveillance and search.
+Multi-Robot Systems: A Review of Pattern Formation and Adaptation ARAVA SUMAN KUMAR REDDY, ARAVA SUMAN KUMAR REDDY Abstract Recent advances in robotics have started making it feasible to deploy large numbers of inexpensive robots for tasks such as surveillance and search.
 However, coordination of multiple robots to accomplish such tasks remains a challenging problem.
-Previous reviews on multi-robot systems (such as those written by Caoet al.[25] and Dudek etal.[7]) have taken a broad view.
-Different from these, this report has a narrow span and limits itself to the recent literature on pattern formation and adaptation in multi-robotsystems.
+This reportreviews some of the recent literature in multi-robotsystems.
+It consists of two parts.
+In the \rst part, we reviewed the studies on the pattern formation problem, that ishow can a group of robots be controlled to getinto and maintain a formation.
+Thesecond part reviews the studies that used adaptation strategies in controlling multirobotsystems.
+Specifically we haveinvestigated (1) how learning (life-long adaptation) is used to make multi-robot systems respond to changes in the environment as well in the capabilities of individual robots, and (2) how evolution is used togenerate groupbehaviors.
+Introduction Recent advances in robotics have started making itfeasible to deploy large numbers ofinexpensive robotsfor tasks such as surveillance and search.
+However. coordination of multiple robots to accomplish suchtasks remains a challenging problem.
+Previousreviews on multi-robot systems (such as those written by Caoet al.[25] and Dudek etal.[7]) have taken a broad view.Different from these, this report has a narrow span andlimits itself to the recent literature on pattern formation and adaptation in multi-robotsystems.
 The report consists of two parts.
 In the first part, we reviewed the studies on thepattern formation problem, that is how can a group of robots be controlled to get into and maintain a formation.
-The second part reviews the studies that used adaptationstrategies in controlling multi-robot systems.
-Specifically we have investigated (1)how learning (life-long adaptation) is used to make multi-robot systems respond to changes in the environment as well in the capabilities of individual robots, and (2) howevolution is used to generate group behaviors.
+The second reviews the studies that used adaptationstrategies in controlling multisystems.
+Specifically investigated (1)how learning (life-long adaptation) is used to make multi-robot systems respond tochanges environment as well in the capabilities of individual robots, and (2) howevolution is used to generate group behaviors.
+Assistant professor1,2 DEPARTMENT OF ELECTRONICS AND COMMUNICATION ENGINEERING P.B.R.VISVODAYA INSTITUTE OF TECHNOLOGY & SCIENCE S.P.S.R NELLORE DIST, A.P, INDIA, KAVALI-524201

-Pattern formation in multi-robot systems

-The pattern formation problem is defined as the coordination of a group of robots toget into and maintain a formation with a certain shape, such as awedge or a chain.Current application areas of pattern formation include search and rescue operations, landmine removal, remote terrain and spaceexploration, control of arrays of satellitesand unmanned aerial vehicles (UAVs).Pattern formation is also observed in various animal species as a result of cooperativebehaviors among its members, wherethe individuals stay at a specific orientation and distance with respect to each other while moving, orfill a specific area as homogeneouslyas possible.
-Examples of pattern formation in animals include birdflocking, fish schooling, and ants forming chains[18].
+Pattern formation in multi-robot systems The pattern formation problem is defined as the coordination of a group of robots toget into and maintain a formation with a certain shape, such as awedge or a chain.
+Current application areas of pattern formation include search and operations, landmine removal, remote terrain and spaceexploration, control of arrays of satellites and unmanned aerial vehicles (UAVs).
+Pattern formation is also observed in various animal species as a result of cooperativebehaviors among its members, wherethe individuals stay at a specific orientationand distance with respect to each other while moving, orfill a specific area as homogeneously as possible.
+Examples formation in animals of pattern include birdflocking, fish schooling, and ants forming chains[18].
 We have classified the pattern formation studies intotwo groups.
 The first groupincludes studies where the coordination is done by a centralized unit that can overseethe whole group and command the individual robots accordingly.
-The second groupcontains distributed pattern formation methods for achievingthe coordination.
+The second groupcontains distributed pattern formation methods for achieving the coordination.